 The security system includes the following subsystems:

-Authentication: Identifies and Authenticates the user
+Authentication: identifies and authenticates the user

 Access Control decision engine: decides whether FHIR operations are allowed

 Audit Log: records actions to allow for subsequent review and detection of intrusion or inappropriate usage

 Because there are a plethora of standards relating to the administration and functionality of the security system, FHIR does not provide user, profile, or other such administration resources.
 Instead, the FHIR resources are the targets of the policies expressed in these other approaches.
 What FHIR does specify is a way to apply security labels to resources so that a security system may use these (along with the contents of the resources if appropriate) to determine whether a user is authorized to perform a particular FHIR operation or not.